mateoespinosa/cem/README.md

 terminated and dump all results/trained models/logs into the given output directory (`dot_results/` in this case).

+## IMPORTANT NOTE

+In order to be able to properly run our experiments, you will have to **download** the pre-processed *CUB dataset* found [here](https://worksheets.codalab.org/bundles/0xd013a7ba2e88481bbc07e787f73109f5) to
+`cenm/data/CUB200/CUB_200_2011` and the *CelebA dataset* found [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) to `data/celeba`.
+You may opt to download them to different locations but their paths will have to be modified in the respective experiment scripts.

 # Citation
 If you would like to cite this repository, or the accompanying paper, please